xl-s/Digital-World-1D/README.md

 #### Raspberry Pi Program Setup

 To begin the running the Raspberry Pi program, change the `ROOMID` variable of the `main.py` file to the appropriate room ID.
 Note that the room ID should not contain periods (`.`), but can contain underscores (`_`) and dashes (`-`).
-The `PINS` and `LEDS` dictionaries should also be changed as needed if a different pin mapping is being used than the default one.
+The `PINS` and `LEDS` dictionaries should also be changed as needed if a different pin mapping than the default one is being used.
 Then simply run the `main.py` program.

 ### Database Module Usage